LennonLab/LTDE/README.md

 ## Running the analyses

 Once you have downloaded the data, just run `run_everything.sh`.
 This script contains commands for all data processing and analyses, including mutation calling.

-File paths will need to be changes on your end, since